The Autumn Equinox: A Magical Turning Point for Witches

 Whether you’re a seasoned witch or simply curious about earth-based spirituality, there are many ways to honour this magical time:

-1. Create an altar: Decorate it with autumn leaves, acorns, and seasonal fruits.
+- Create an altar: Decorate it with autumn leaves, acorns, and seasonal fruits.
+Add a small harvest offering such as bread, apples, or corn to honour the season’s abundance.

 Remember, the Autumn Equinox is not just a single day but a season of transition.
 Many witches celebrate and honour its themes for the eight weeks surrounding the astronomical event.